QianJin2013/build-nodejs-for-android/README.md

 Notes:
 - Name conventions: `-full` means full version(no `--without-...`), while `-limited` means --without-snapshot --without-inspector --without-intl.
+- The full version maybe failed due nodejs has some wrong code commit, then use limited version, it's relative stable.
+  Otherwise, please switch to some version, run ./build.sh yourself.
 - To enter the container, run `docker run` command e.g. `docker run -it osexp2000/android-arm-full`
 - Build already done.
 The output are mainly stored at `~/usr/local/bin`(node) and `~/out`(cctest, openssl-cli...).
 - Built on latest source of nodejs *at that time*.
 Run `cd ~/node && git log -1 --oneline` to check source version.